 Developer: Related Designs/ Blue Byte

-Anno 1404 or Dawn of Discovery (in the U.S) is one of the most dynamic and popular city-building games out there.
-It’s the prequel of Anno 2070.
-While the events in the game are purely fictional, creators have based them on various aspects of medieval Europe.
+Anno 1404 or Dawn of Discovery (in North America) is one of the most dynamic and popular city-building games out there.
+While the events in the game are purely fictional, they are inspired by real-life aspects of medieval Europe, including the renaissance, the Crusades, and the rise of early capitalism.
+It is a prequel to Anno 2070.

-Like other games in the Anno series, you must colonize new islands, set up farms and factories to fulfill the various needs of your folks.
 One of the most important aspects of the game is trade.
-Without an effective trade system in place, your city might never grow after a certain level.
+Like other games in the Anno series, you must colonize new islands set up farms and factories to fulfill the various needs of your folks.
+However, your city might never grow after a certain level without an effective trade system in place.

 Developer: Haemimont Games